codeeverything/planck-mvc/README.md

 Planck expects only two things in order to get you up and running:

-- A route which returns an array containing entries for the controller to instantiate, the action to call om that controller and any variables to pass from the route.
+- A route which returns an array containing entries for the controller to instantiate, the action to call on that controller and any variables to pass from the route.
 - A controller matching the name given in the route, with the suffix "Controller" and an action on that controller matching the action given in the route.

 For example: